Pristine Vodka’s FAQ

 (Most vodkas sold in the US are 40% by volume)

-Ask a true Russian and they will always tell you (maybe even laugh or smirk) “straight” is the only way to enjoy vodka.
+Ask a true Ukrainian and they will always tell you (maybe even laugh or smirk) “straight” is the only way to enjoy vodka.

 For us at Pristine, straight or mixed is entirely up to you.
 True you may mask the subtle nuances of the vodka if you mix it but regardless, it starts with a quality vodka whether your preference is straight or mixed.
 Afterall, a poor vodka can ruin any drink!

 Our suggestion: If you are new to the vodka experience, try different brands of vodka straight and judge for yourself.
 We are sure that once Pristine Vodka livens your taste buds, you’ll understand!

 Again, however you enjoy your drinks, make sure it starts with a quality vodka like Pristine Vodka.